by Michael Prior

 Amid the record-breaking wildfires that scorched British Columbia in 2015 and 2017, the poems in this collection move seamlessly between geographical and psychological landscapes, grappling with cultural trauma and mapping out complex topographies of grief, love, and inheritance: those places in time marked by generational memory "when echo crosses echo."

-Named one of the best books of the year by the Canadian Broadcasting Corporation and The Walrus.
+Named one of the best books of the year by the CBC and The Walrus.

 From the Publisher: A mesmerizing and moving first collection, Model Disciple gives us a poetry of two minds.
 Confounded by Japanese-Canadian legacies too painful to fully embrace, Michael Prior’s split speakers struggle to understand themselves as they submit to their reinvention: "I am all that is wrong with the Old World, / and half of what troubles the New."
 Prior emerges as a poet not of identity, but identities.
 Invented identities, double identities, provisional identities—his art always bearing witness to a sense of self held long enough to shed at a moment’s notice.
 Model Disciple's Ovidean shape-shifting is driven by formal mastery and mot juste precision.
 It’s also one of the most commanding poetic debuts in years."